learn-co-students/js-pokemon-search-practice-assignment-dc-web-042318/README.md

 We're building out a search feature in our application (no backend persistence).
 A user should be able to search for a Pokemon and flip that Pokemon card to see the back side.

-In addition to listing out each pokemon card,
+In addition to listing out each pokemon card with the pokemon's details,
   1. Implement a filter functionality for your Pokemon list.
   2. Implement a flip functionality on each Pokemon.